 Tribal Consultation History

-President Obama signed the Memorandum on Tribal Consultation on November 5, 2009.
+Former President Barack Obama signed the Memorandum on Tribal Consultation on Nov.
+5, 2009.
 This document pronounces tribal consultations "a critical ingredient of a sound and productive Federal-tribal relationship."
-The President further directs all federal agencies to develop a detailed plan of the actions they will take to fully implement President Clinton's Executive Order 13175 on "Consultation and Coordination with Indian Tribal Governments" within ninety days.
-Within 270 days and annually thereafter agencies must provide a progress report on implementation and any updates to the plan.
+The president further directed all federal agencies to develop a detailed plan of the actions taken to fully implement former President Bill Clinton's Executive Order 13175 on "Consultation and Coordination with Indian Tribal Governments" within ninety days.
+Within 270 days and annually thereafter agencies were directed to provide a progress report on implementation and any updates to the plan.
 Executive Order 13175 sets forth criteria "to establish regular and meaningful consultation and collaboration with tribal officials in the development of Federal policies that have tribal implications."

 The Justice Department embraces this responsibility and the principles of tribal sovereignty and Indian self-determination.
 The Department has developed a plan as required and, at all levels, is committed to comprehensive communication and coordination policy with tribes predicated on robust tribal input.